homer0/projext-plugin-webpack/README.md

 // Create the app
 const app = express();

-// Tell the plugin to configure the necessary middlewares for the `myApp` target on the app useExpress(app, 'myApp');
+// Tell the plugin to configure the necessary middlewares for the `myApp` target to be served by the
+// `myServer` target
+useExpress(app, 'myApp', 'myServer');

 // Start the app
 app.listen(...);